Stein Neural Sampler: Experiments

-In order to demonstrate the capability of our method in escaping the local mode and exploring the global space, in the next example, we consider a 2-dimensional Gaussian mixture model with modes far from each other.
-Specifically, the target is a mixture of 8 standard Gaussian components equally spaced on a circle of radius 15 with equal mixing weights.
-To make the task more difficult, we set the initial particles to be far away from the true modes.
-For fair comparison, the network configurations for Stein GAN, KSD-NS and Fisher-NS are exactly the same.
-Figure [\ref{fig:8Gaussian}] shows the contour of the target distribution and the evolution of the particles of each compared method.
-The result suggests that the proposed method is far more powerful in exploring the global structure.
+\paragraph{Multimodal Gaussian mixtures} In practice, sampling from multimodal distributions is usually very challenging, especially when the modes are far from each other.
+Even for GAN \citep{goodfellow2014}, a mixture of Gaussians with well separated modes could be hard when trained with true samples \citep{metz2017unrolled}.
+In this toy example, we set the target to be a equal mixture of 8 2-dimensional standard Gaussian components that are equally spaced on a circle of radius 15.
+Our neural samplers are compared with SVGD, Stein GAN and HMC on this example.
+To make the task more difficult, we set the initial stage for all the methods to be far away from any of the true modes.
+Figure \ref{fig:8Gaussian} shows the samples at different stage.
+For fair comparison, the same network configuration and initialization are shared between network based methods (Stein GAN and our KSD-NS and Fisher-NS), and SVGD particles are initialized with the same initial samples.
+Our neural samplers perform similarly in this case, and hence, we only show one trajectory of the training.
+SVGD and Stein GAN are experiencing a similar mode dropping issue, and thus, only SVGD samples are shown here.
+In the HMC case, the chain is initialized at the sample mean of the initial samples of other methods and after burn-in, 1000 consecutive samples are showed at each stage.
+It also experience a severe mode dropping problem.
+The result suggests that the our proposed methods are more powerful in exploring the global structures.